Justin-Mann/406jem.2024/README.md

+# 406JEM
+Obviously used a blazor template for VS to spin this up quickly.. below is the og readme.. kept the structure.. did not use a real data provider in the api.. wrote a few simple components, 'cause components.. used a blazor component library, 'cause blazor component.
+You get the idea.
+I'll probably add more to the projects page once I get some urls wired up and working.

 # Blazor Starter Application

 This template contains an example .NET 8 [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly) client application, a .NET 8 C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), and a C# class library with shared code.